-His teaching and research has been recognised with more than $150,000 worth of research scholarships and funding by the Australia Research Council, Office of Learning and Teaching, University of Sydney, University of Wollongong, University of Queensland, Torrens University Australia, and Lithgow Tourism Council.
+His teaching and research has been recognised with more than $400,000 worth of research scholarships and funding by the Australia Research Council, Office of Learning and Teaching, University of Sydney, University of Wollongong, University of Queensland, Torrens University Australia, Edith Cowan University and Lithgow Tourism Council.
 In 2016, he received a notable recognition by Taylor and Francis Group for his research contribution to tourism studies in 2016.

 Outside of work, Edmund enjoys spending time with his family, bushwalking, exploring Western Australia, and learning the game of cricket.

 Please leave a comment about your rating so we can better understand how we might improve the page.